LeducH/vim-zettel/README.md

 - customizable filenames (date and time, title, consecutive numbering)
 - links always show titles, regardless of the actual filename
 - fulltext support using FZF for searching and hyperlinking
-- search your Zettelkasten from LaTeX or Markdown documents and insert selected notes to the document
+- search your Zettelkaste from LaTeX or Markdown documents and insert selected notes to the document
 - template support
 - automatically updated tag index
 - backlinks